Helping Clients Gain Green Cards After Marriage

 based on marriage

 It is often said that love knows no bounds!
 But, when it comes to U.S. permanent residency (applying for a Green Card) and citizenship, the U.S. government does.
-Fortunately, the path toward permanent residency, and even citizenship, for immigrants who wish to unite and live in the U.S. with their U.S. citizen partners is very much possible.
+Fortunately, the path toward permanent residency, and even citizenship, for immigrants who wish to unite and live in the U.S. with their U.S. citizen partners is very much possible with an adjustment of status lawyer.

 If you are in a bona fide (genuine, real, or otherwise honest) relationship with a U.S. citizen or permanent resident, you can become a Green Card holder and gain status as a permanent resident in the U.S.